AshRouth/SOC/_motions/change-the-governance-structures-of-the-party.md

 #### Incorporation

-Conference instructs GPRC through its Party Structure Working Group to bring back further motions to build on these changes to enable the incorporation of the Party.
+Conference instructs GPRC through its Party Structure Working Group to bring back further motions to build on these changes to enable the incorporation of the Party.s